 - Broken Bird: Alice's abusive childhood and life on the run have left her very bitter and cynical.

-- Defector from Decadence: She fled the Technocracy and ended up joining the Hollow Ones after Serafina had her personality altered.
+- Defector from Decadence: She fled the Technocracy and ended up joining the Hollow Ones after Serafina was put through personality alteration.

 - Necromancer: Alice is a practitioner of Death magic.